dudeisbrendan03/consoleTools/README.md

 ___________________
 ## What am I?
 We needed a logging tool and console display tool with a fancy output with colours, so we quickly whipped this together.
-Other features will be implemented to this over-time as we need more things in our console apps.
+Other features will be implemented to this over-time as we need more things in our console apps (main feature is logging).

 All logs are stored in `logs/`date`-log.txt`
 ___________________